Fundamental Limits to Cat-Code Qubits from Chaos-Assisted Tunneling

 The cat qubit is a superposition of coherent states each living in a double well metapotential.
 These wells are regular islands in phase space.
-If there is chaos surrounding the wells, the tails of probabilities of states inside one well can overlap with scattered states in the chaotic sea, classically propagating via chaotic diffusion until they are close enough to tunnel into the other well.
-This phenomenon is known as Chaos Assisted Tunneling \cite{tomsovic1994cat} and has been experimentally observed in billiards (microwave in annular billiards \cite{Dembowski2000First} and light in deformed circular billards \cite{Shinohara2010}), cold atoms \cite{Steck2001,Steck2002,Arnal2020} and microcavity lasers \cite{Kim2013}.
+If there is chaos surrounding the wells, the probability tails of states inside one well can overlap with scattered states in the chaotic sea, classically propagating via chaotic diffusion until they are close enough to tunnel into the other well.
+This phenomenon is known as chaos assisted tunneling \cite{tomsovic1994cat} and has been experimentally observed in billiards (microwave in annular billiards \cite{Dembowski2000First} and light in deformed circular billards \cite{Shinohara2010}), cold atoms \cite{Steck2001,Steck2002,Arnal2020} and microcavity lasers \cite{Kim2013}.
 In Fig.~\ref{fig:poincare}, we schematically illustrate this tunneling process, where on the plane there is a Poincar\'e section for the actual physical system considered.
-This effect can be measured using the decay rate $\gamma_0$ from the fundamental state to the chaotic sea and it can be linked with the energy splitting ($\Delta E$).
+This effect can be measured using the decay rate $\gamma_0$ from the fundamental state to the chaotic sea and it can be linked with the energy splitting ($\Delta E$). {Localization of the in-well states is diagnosed using the inverse participation number, the Wehrl entropy, and inspection of the Husimi distributions, as detailed in the Supplemental Material \cite{suppmat}.}

 To understand this difference between the energy splittings and further link the phenomenon with chaos, we follow previous studies \cite{tomsovic1994cat,backer2008regular} and calculate the tunneling rate and energy splitting of a mixed system via quantum calculations.
-Here, we take advantage of the effective description to define a fictitious integrable system that resembles the dynamics of the regular Floquet eigenstates as closely as possible but also extending the regular dynamics beyond the integrable part, and with it get a semi-quantum calculation of the tunneling rate.
+Here, we take advantage of the effective description to define a fictitious integrable system that resembles the dynamics of the regular Floquet eigenstates as closely as possible but also extending the regular dynamics beyond the integrable part, and with it get a semiquantumantum calculation of the tunneling rate.